c4arl0s/Learn_C_onTheMacForOSXandiOS/README.md

 Pointers make all modern software possible.

 # * [what is a pointer](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)

+In this chapter stars to explaining how a book in a bookstore can be found it.
+What really is important to say is that the use of pointers in your C programs is not much different from those models of how a books is find it.
+Each catalog number points to the location of a book on the library shelf, just as each street address identifies a specific house.
+In the same way, each pointer in your program will point to the location off a piece of data in computer memory

+There is a lot you can do with pointers.
+By mastering the techniques presented in these next few chapters, you will be able to create programs that take full advantage of pointers

 # * [Why use pointers](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)
 # * [Checking out of the Library](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)
 # * [Pointers Basics](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)